Jeanmatozo/AI-LLM-security-lab/reports/week8_tool_abuse_report.md

 ---

 ## 6. Business Impact

+Failure to secure tool access in agentic systems leads to:

+- Unauthorized data exfiltration
+- System integrity loss
+- Undetectable misuse disguised as “legitimate” operations

-Failure to secure tool access in agentic systems leads to unauthorized data exfiltration and system integrity loss.
-By moving enforcement from the “Probabilistic” model layer to the “Deterministic” code layer, the organization gains verifiable security that meets ISO 27001 requirements for access control and auditability.
+By moving enforcement from the **probabilistic model layer** to the **deterministic code layer**, the organization gains:

+- Verifiable access control
+- Forensic auditability
+- Alignment with ISO/IEC 27001 requirements for access control and monitoring

+This is not just a technical improvement—it is a governance upgrade.

+---

+## 7. Conclusion

+Week 8 demonstrates that:

+- Tool abuse is primarily an **intent-control problem**, not a tooling problem
+- Deterministic routing is a critical security boundary
+- LLM refusals are not security controls
+- Governance-grade security requires:
+  - enforcement in code
+  - logging as evidence
+  - explicit trust boundaries

+This week establishes the foundation for Week 9:
+**Silent data exfiltration through legitimate channels.**